Ferrari Ki Sawaari: Reception

-Critical reception

-The movie received favorable reviews from critics for its storyline and performances.
-Subhash K. Jha of IANS gave it 3 out 5 stars and said, "The dialogues in Ferrari Ki Sawaari lack the punch of Hirani's Munnabhai films but the heart is still in the right place.
+Subhash K. Jha of IANS gave 3 out 5 stars and said, "The dialogues in Ferrari Ki Sawaari lack the punch of Hirani's Munnabhai films but the heart is still in the right place.
 Honestly, the film is hard to dislike.
 It has moments of immense warmth and humour."
 Rajeev Masand of CNN IBN gave 2.5/5 stars and mentioned that "it would have been a good movie if was kept short."
 Taran Adarsh of Bollywood Hungama gave it 3.5 out 5 stars, saying that "This heartwarming, tender and sprightly film should not be missed!".
-Rediff gave the movie 2.5 stars out of 5.
+Rediff gave 2.5 stars out of 5.
 Rachit Gupta of Filmfare gave a rating of 4 stars out of 5.
 He said,"Ferrari Ki Sawaari is a well constructed film that switches between drama and comedy with ease.
 Hirani's dialogue is pitch-perfect."
-Madhureeta Mukherjee of Times of India gave it 4 stars out of five, with Kunal Guha of Yahoo!
+Madhureeta Mukherjee of The Times of India gave four stars out of five, with Kunal Guha of Yahoo!
 Movies and Sonia Chopra of Sify giving 1.5 and 3 stars out of five respectively.